With famine looming, aid group halts food delivery in Gaza after Israeli strike kills 7 workers

 The war began when Hamas-led militants stormed into southern Israel in a surprise attack on Oct.
 7, killing some 1,200 people and taking around 250 hostage.
 Israel responded with one of the deadliest and most destructive offensives in recent history.

-Monday's strike on the aid workers came hours after a new delivery with some 400 tons of food and supplies organized by World Central Kitchen and the United Arab Emirates arrived in three ships from Cyprus, following a pilot run last month.

-The dead in the strike included Zomi Frankcom, 44, of Melbourne, Australia, and Damian Soból of Poland, the two countries' governments confirmed.

-Two other Israeli strikes late Monday killed at least 16 Palestinians, including eight children, in Rafah, where Israel has vowed to expand its ground operation despite the presence of some 1.4 million Palestinians, most of whom have sought refuge from fighting elsewhere.
+Two other Israeli strikes late Monday killed at least 16 Palestinians, including eight children, in Rafah, where Israel has vowed to expand its ground operation.
+The city on the Egyptian border is now home to some 1.4 million Palestinians, most of whom have sought refuge from fighting elsewhere.

 One strike hit a family home, killing 10 people, including five children, according to hospital records.
 Another hit a gathering near a mosque, killing at least six people, including three children.

-Aid groups have repeatedly called for a humanitarian cease-fire, saying it’s the only way to reach people in need.
-The United States, Qatar and Egypt have spent months trying to broker such a pause and a hostage release, but the indirect talks between Israel and Hamas remain bogged down.

-Hamas is believed to be holding some 100 hostages and the remains of 30 others after freeing most of the rest during a cease-fire in November in exchange for the release of Palestinians imprisoned by Israel.

 Magdy reported from Cairo.
-Associated Press writers Monika Scislowska in Warsaw, Poland; Rod McGuirk in Melbourne, Australia; and Menelaos Hadjicostis in Nicosia, Cyprus, contributed to this report.
+Associated Press writers Monika Scislowska in Warsaw, Poland; Rod McGuirk in Melbourne, Australia; Rob Gillies in Toronto; and Menelaos Hadjicostis in Nicosia, Cyprus, contributed to this report.

 Find more of AP's coverage at https://apnews.com/hub/israel-hamas-war